winhowes/AuthTranslator/README.md

 ## Features

-- **Reverse Proxy**: Forwards incoming HTTP requests to a target backend based on the requested host.
+- **Reverse Proxy**: Forwards incoming HTTP requests to a target backend based on the requested host or `X-AT-Int` header.
 - **Pluggable Authentication**: Supports "basic" and "token" authentication types with room for extension.
 - **Rate Limiting**: Limits the number of requests per caller and per host within a rolling window.
 - **Configuration Driven**: Behavior is controlled via a JSON configuration file.